panoptic-labs/docs/docs/faq/faq.md

 <details id="what-does-it-cost-to-buy-an-option">
 <summary>What does it cost to buy an option?</summary>
 Buying an option costs a commission fee, streamia (streaming premia), and gas fee.
-The commission fee is 0.2% to 0.6% of the notional value of the option position, depending on the <a href="https://panoptic.xyz/docs/panoptic-protocol/commission#commission-rate-and-pool-utilization">pool utilization</a> at the time of purchase.
+The commission fee is 0.2% of the notional value of the option position.
 The streamia starts at 0, and accumulates while the underlying price remains in range.
 There is no commission fee to close the position.
 </details>

 <details id="what-is-the-commission-fee">
 <summary>What is the commission fee?</summary>
 This is the fee to mint an option.
 When an option seller or buyer opens their position, they pay a commission fee on the notional value of the position.
 The commission is paid to the PLPs.
-The commission fee percentage varies between 0.2% - 0.6% based on <a href="https://panoptic.xyz/docs/panoptic-protocol/commission#commission-rate-and-pool-utilization">pool utilization</a>.
+The commission fee percentage is 0.2% of the notional value of the option position.
 </details>

 <details id="how-is-the-streamia-calculated">